3 King Street and 92 Cheapside, EC2

 Atlas Assurance was founded in 1808 to transact life and fire insurance business and was absorbed by Royal Exchange Assurance in 1959.
 For much of its history, it was headquartered in this building, with the address as 92 Cheapside.

 This is a long, narrow, much-extended and altered building with aspects on King Street, Cheapside and Ironmonger Lane.
-The original Cheapside facade did not feature a portico, which was added in 1952 after repairs of extensive war-time damage.
-Additions to the 1836 original include northward extensions by Clifton (1857), Waterhouse (1894, including the 1 King Street entrance, modified in 1929), Waterhouse & Ripley (1952, creation of portico on Cheapside).
+The original Cheapside facade did not feature the arcaded portico, which was added in 1952 after repairs of extensive war-time damage.
+Additions to the 1836 original include northward extensions by Clifton (1857), Waterhouse (1894, including the N. 1 King Street entrance, modified in 1929), Waterhouse & Ripley (1952, creation of portico on Cheapside).
 Although mostly faced in Portland Stone, Atlas House’s ground floor is in Cornish Grey Granite, an early use of this material in the City.

-The scale and proportion are too clearly visible in the illustrations to merit much comment here except to reiterate the exquisitely human scale.
+The scale and proportion are too clearly visible in the illustrations to merit further comment here except to reiterate the exquisitely human scale.
 The main entrance was moved to King’s Street, where a fine carving of Atlas surmounts it, but the rare (for London) pedestrian archway in the Cheapside aspect more than makes up for that dislocation.